-14. Go back to the SDS Console and in the lower left menu click on "Applications" Then in the upper left menu click on "Add Application".
-Browse to and select the folder you created in the DRV folder.
-Put a check in the box next to the DRVInstaller.cmd and make sure the box next to "Include all subdirectories" is checked as well Click on "Next >" button:
+14. Go back to the SDS Console

+- a.
+Click on the "Applications" tab - b.
+Click on the "Add Application" operation - c.
+Browse to and select the folder you created in the DRV folder f c - d.
+Put a check in the box next to the DRVInstaller.cmd - e.
+Make sure the box next to "Include all subdirectories" is checked as well - f.
+Click on the "Next >" button

-15. The naming convention for the Driver Packs is "Manufacturer - Model - Operating System".
+- 15. The naming convention for the Driver Packs is "Manufacturer Model Operating System".
 The manufacturer and Operating system are for you.
-The model is what is used by the system to find and install the driver pack.
-Type the name in the "Description" field 1.
-Uncheck the box that says "Multi OS" next to "Supported OS" then in "Specific OS" select the Operating systems that the driver pack is for (Windows 7 is selected by default and will need to be unchecked if it is not needed) 2.
-Under Type select "Driver and for Class select "Unclassified then click on "Next >" button:
+The model is what is used by the system to find and install the driver pack. - a.
+Type the name in the "Description" field - b.
+Uncheck the box that says "Multi OS" next to "Supported OS" , and then in "Specific OS" select the Operating systems that the driver pack is for (Windows 7 is selected by default and will need to be unchecked if it is not needed) - c.
+Set the Type to "Driver" - d.
+Set the Class class to "Unclassified" - e.
+Click on the "Next >" button

-Note: In order to get the correct name, you will need to boot the model of the computer for which you are creating the Driver Pack then go to SDKDB\Temp and open the Temp folder for that computer.
-Select the file ending with Flow.xml and right click to edit it.
-Go to the line that says "PRODUCT:" and copy the model name of the computer.
-Paste that name in the Middle part of the description. (for this example it would be HP - HP Elitebook 8460p - Windows 8 and 10 64 bit.):
+Note: In order to get the correct name, you will need to boot the model of the computer for which you are creating the Driver Pack

+- a.
+Go to SDKDB\Temp and open the Temp folder for that computer - b.
+Select the file ending with Flow.xml and right click to edit it - c.
+Go to the line that says "PRODUCT:" and copy the model name of the computer - d.
+Paste that name in the Middle part of the description (for this example, it would be HP HP Elitebook 8460p Windows 8 and 10 64 bit.):